dynamsoft-docs/label-recognition-docs/programming/javascript/release-notes/javascript-2.md

 ### ADDED

-* Added option `captureAndDecodeInParallel` to the interface `ScanSettings` to control whether to speed up the recognition by capturing the next frame in advance.
+* Added option `captureAndRecognizeInParallel` to the interface `ScanSettings` to control whether to speed up the recognition by capturing the next frame in advance.

 ### CHANGED